adi1220/flamingohosting/README.md

 ### Ground Truth Files

-Each `.txt` file should contain the expected transcription (can be single or multi-line).
+Each `.txt` file should contain the expected answer to the question you're asking about the audio.
+For example:

+**audio/song1.wav** - A music file
+**labels/song1.txt** - "This song features piano, guitar, and drums"

+The prompt you provide will be asked for each audio file, and the model's response will be compared to the ground truth text.

 ### Normalization